 Percentages may be adjusted in the first several weeks of the term - check back here for details.

 This is a single-instructor offering of a course that has been team-taught for many years now (the other members of the team have been Bill Beardsley (Philosophy), Cathy Hale (Psychology) and Tom Fikes (now at Santa Barbara)), with additional lectures by Mark Reinitz.
-While this edition reflects the experiences of an enjoyable and intellectually challenging collaboration, this section of the course this semester does reflect the instructor's personal interests.
+While this course reflects the experiences of an enjoyable and intellectually challenging collaboration, it of the course this semester does reflect the instructor's personal background and interests.
 While we will be looking at matters in computer science, philosophy, and psychology, the emphasis will be on examining the notion of a computational model for intelligence (i.e., primarily computer science and philosophy).
-This is by way of an apology to those who might want to see more psychology in the course, but I wanted to be honest with everyone.
+This is by way of an apology to those who might want to see more philosophy or psychology in the course, but I wanted to be honest with everyone.

 Read-and-respond exercises: For several of the assigned readings, I will ask for a (word-processed) summary in your own words of the main points and arguments in the reading.
 These will be graded as follows: